open-austin/atmosphere-license/about.md

 Code is incompatible if it is licensed under other copyleft licenses like the [GNU GPL](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html) or the [GNU Affero GPL](https://www.gnu.org/licenses/agpl-3.0.md).

-The [Do No Harm License](https://github.com/raisely/NoHarm) and the [Hippocratic License](https://firstdonoharm.dev/) are other [Ethical Source](https://ethicalsource.dev/definition/) licenses, but they're incompatible with the Atmosphere License.
+The [Hippocratic License](https://firstdonoharm.dev/) and the [Do No Harm License](https://github.com/raisely/NoHarm) are other [Ethical Source](https://ethicalsource.dev/definition/) licenses, but they're incompatible with the Atmosphere Licenses.

 ### I want to use code under an Atmosphere license in a project under a different license.
 Does the Atmosphere license authorize relicensing under any other license?